ovh/public-cloud-examples/examples/01/README.md

 #### Virtual Machine part

-This variables are needed by the [private network module](../../modules/instance_simple)
+This variables are needed by the [Simple instance module](../../modules/instance_simple)

 ```terraform
 bastion = {